 Both a single storey and a double storey basement are proposed within the redevelopment scheme for Camden Lock Market and the proposal utilises contiguous piled retaining walls installed from existing ground level.
 The proposal is a Category C basement as there are listed structures, the canal and National Grid infrastructure around the single and two storey basements.

 The application was accompanied by a Basement Impact Assessment (BIA).
 The ground movement and building damage assessment predicts damage no greater than Burland Category 0 (Negligible).
 This is considered acceptable in accordance with CPG4 (Basements).
 The BIA reports submitted by the applicant have been subject to independent verification.
-Campbell Reith (the Council’s external assessor of basement schemes) consider the submitted BIA to be acceptable subject to a Basement Construction Plan (BCP) being included in the section 106 agreement.
+Campbell Reith (the Council’s external assessor of basement schemes) considers the submitted BIA to be acceptable subject to a Basement Construction Plan (BCP) being included in the section 106 agreement.
 It is accepted that there are no slope stability concerns, no hydrogeological concerns and no hydrological concerns with respect to the development proposals.

 As such, the independent review by Campbell Reith concluded that the BIA is adequate and in accordance with policy DP27 and guidance contained in CPG4 (Basements and Lightwells) 2015, subject to the completion of a BCP, which is required by S106.
 The applicant has satisfactorily demonstrated that the proposed basement would not cause harm to the built and natural environment and would not result in flooding or ground instability.